 What is Work-Study?

 Work-Study is federal student aid that is based on need and awarded as part of the total financial aid package.
-Most students positions on campus require work-study funding for eligibility.
+Most students positions on campus require or prefer work-study funding for eligibility.

 - Students must complete the FAFSA (free application for federal student aid) to see if they qualify for work-study.
 If they do qualify, it will be listed on their PRISM Student Center page under financial aid.
 Students must accept work-study on their PRISM account before they inquire about jobs.
 Contact the campus Solution Center with questions.